 This section focuses on the drafting of a criminal domestic violence law.
 Having a law is just the beginning.
 The ability to enforce and prosecute is very important.
 Cooperation and sharing information and evidence between jurisdictions is vital.
-Agreements and protocols with other tribes, states, and the federal government are also necessary.
+Agreements and protocols with other tribes, states, and the federal government may also be necessary.